It’s time for all savvy writers to get ready for Christmas sales. We’re a breath away from October, the start of the holiday spending season.

 Start today: make this your best holiday season ever

 Are you inspired yet?
 Brainstorm some creative ideas for your offerings this holiday season.
 Remember, the holiday sales season starts in October.
 At this time of year, everyone’s spending.
-Make sure they do a little of that spending with you.
-Have fun.
+Make sure they do a little of that spending with you, by getting ready now.
+Have fun. 🙂

 Latest posts by Angela Booth (see all)